 Educational Technology Recruiting works with private and independent schools to support their needs in locating educational technology leaders who can assess, facilitate, and transition independent schools into innovative and engaging learning environments.

 The Chief Innovation Officer (CIO) Program is designed for educators with 5+ years of teaching experience.
 Ideal candidates have a demonstrated track record of integrating technology into instruction via their own classroom teaching or work as an administrator, technology coordinator, instructional, coach, or Teacher on Special Assignment (TOSA).

 All CIO program candidates must complete the following requirements:

-Thank you for taking an interest in the 2018 Chief Innovation Officer (CIO) Program.
-This is a seven-month professional development program for educational leaders starting on Friday, August 9, 2019.
+Thank you for taking an interest in the Chief Innovation Officer (CIO) Program.
+This is a seven-month professional development program for educational leaders initially starts on Friday, August 9, 2019.
 However, you can still join the program by September 9, 2019, due to the hybrid (both online and face-to-face) structure of the program.

 Candidates in the program are expected to attend monthly sessions (Friday 6 p.m. - 9 p.m. and Saturday 9 a.m. - 3 p.m.) and complete additional coursework between face to face sessions.